 Controls to be applied in customer account opening processes according to regulatory requirements:

-One of the controls to determine the customer's risk level is sanctions, PEP and Adverse Media checks.
+One of the controls to determine the customer's risk level is sanctions, PEP, and Adverse Media checks.
 Financial institutions check whether there is a sanction decision applied to the customer to open an account in order not to violate the sanction decisions.
 Apart from that, Politically Exposed Persons are high-risk customers for financial institutions.
-PEPs are not forbidden to open accounts, but because they are high-risk customers, they need to be checked more frequently by AML officers.
+PEPs are not forbidden to open accounts, but they need to be checked more frequently by Anti-Money Laundering officers because they are high-risk customers.
 Negative news about the customer is controlled with Adverse media controls.

-Sanction Scanner is an AI-driven AML/KYC compliance software.
-Sanction Scanner provides enhanced global sanction, PEP and adverse media screening services.
-With Sanction Scanner, you can check your customer.
-Our database consists of over 1000 Sanction lists, regulatory and law enforcement and other official global and local sanction and pep lists, including those issued by the USA, UK, UN and other global major and minor government departments.
+Sanction Scanner is AML and KYC compliance software.
+Sanction Scanner provides enhanced PEP, Sanction, and Adverse Media Screening services.
+With Sanction Scanner, you can easily KYC Check.
+Sanction Scanner has consisted of over 1000 Sanction lists in the database.
+Also, our database consists of regulatory, other official local and global sanction and pep lists, including global government departments.
 Sanction Scanner provides end-to-end needs of organizations in this field because of its many features, API and integration capability, and the ability to create local lists.
 It reduces your operational costs and development efforts.

 As Sanction Scanner, we are committed to the protection of all financial companies, large or small, from financial crimes.
 We aim to provide the best support and service to our customers, so we respond to customers' feedback as quickly as possible.
-For more information, please contact us on our website.
+For more information, please talk to us.

 Request a demo and learn how Sanction Scanner protects your firm from the Financial Crimes.Request Demo